ONS-Innovation/keh-tech-audit-tool-api/terraform/README.md

 - Appropriate `.tfvars` and `.tfbackend` files in the `env/sandbox/` directory

 ### Directory Structure
-The infrastructure is organized into separate services:
+The infrastructure is organized into separate services in order of application:
+- `terraform/secrets/` - Secrets Manager
 - `terraform/storage/` - S3 buckets and DynamoDB tables
 - `terraform/lambda/` - Lambda functions
 - `terraform/authentication/` - Cognito user pools